This renovation gives us an opportunity to give our patients what they need. It’s one of my dreams come true.

 Less Energy Usage = More Patient Care

-CMTA is engaged to design the Floor 12 Renovation project.
-Floor 12 was the top floor of the original hospital and has only received minor updates and renovations since it was originally constructed.
-This project consists of a full floor renovation to facilitate the use of technologies consistent with those being used for patient care on the upper expansion floors.
-The existing protective environment rooms on the east side of the floor are being demolished and 18 new rooms for palliative care are being built back.
-New HVAC, plumbing, electrical, and lighting are being provided on the east side to accommodate the palliative care patients.
+CMTA provided engineering design services for the Floor 12 Renovation project.
+Floor 12 was the top floor of the original hospital and had only received minor updates and renovations since it was originally constructed.
+This project consisted of a full floor renovation to facilitate the use of technologies consistent with those being used for patient care on the upper expansion floors.
+The existing protective environment rooms on the east side of the floor were demolished and 18 new rooms for palliative care were built in their place.
+New HVAC, plumbing, electrical, and lighting was provided on the east side to accommodate the palliative care patients.

-The west side of the floor is being renovated to accommodate a yet to be determined cancer specialty.
-New HVAC terminal boxes and lighting is being provided to replace and upgrade the existing.
+The west side of the floor was renovated to accommodate a cancer specialty area.
+New HVAC terminal boxes and lighting were provided to replace and upgrade the existing.

-Because the hospital is fully occupied, the design and construction must be phased to minimize disruption to patients and hospital staff.
-Construction on this $7,100,000 project is scheduled to be complete in July 2021.
+Because the hospital was fully occupied, the design and construction had to be phased to minimize disruption to patients and hospital staff.
+Construction on this $240,000,000 project was complete in September, 2021.